-The initial offer periods for all of the unlaunched Classes of Shares will run from 9.00 am (Irish time) on 15 May 2023 to 5.00 pm (Irish time) on 13 November 2023, or, in respect of each Class of Shares, such earlier date on which the Company receives the first application for subscription in the relevant Class, or such other date as the Directors may determine and notify to the Central Bank (the "Closing Date"), subject to receipt by the Company in the manner described below of applications by 1.00 p.m.
+The initial offer period for all of the unlaunched Classes of Shares will run from 9:00 a.m.
+(Irish time) on 15 May 2023 to 5:00 p.m.
+(Irish time) on 13 November 2023, or, in respect of each Class of Shares, such earlier date on which the Company receives the first application for subscription in the relevant Class, or such other date as the Directors may determine and notify to the Central Bank (the "Closing Date"), subject to receipt in the manner described below of applications by 1:00 p.m.
 (Irish time) on the Closing Date and subscription proceeds within three clear Business Days following the Closing Date or such later time as the Directors may determine from time to time.
 Following the Closing Date of each of the above Share Classes, the relevant Shares will be issued at their Net Asset Value per Share on each Dealing Day.

-Orders for Shares of all Classes of the Sub-Fund that are received and accepted by or on behalf of the Administrator or the Company at the address specified in the Application Form prior to 1.00 pm (Irish time) on the relevant Dealing Day (the "Dealing Deadline") will be processed at the Net Asset Value per Share determined in respect of that Dealing Day.
+Orders for Shares of all Classes of the Sub-Fund that are received and accepted by or on behalf of the Administrator or the Company at the address specified in the Application Form prior to 1:00 pm (Irish time) on the relevant Dealing Day (the "Dealing Deadline") will be processed at the Net Asset Value per Share determined in respect of that Dealing Day.

 Save where expressly provided herein or in the Prospectus, an Application Form forwarded by mail, fax or electronic communication, must be received by the Company, c/o the Administrator, at the address specified in the Application Form not later than the Dealing Deadline.
-Applications once received shall be irrevocable provided however that the Company reserves the right to reject in whole or in part any application for Shares.
+Applications once received shall be irrevocable provided, however, that the Company reserves the right to reject in whole or in part any application for Shares.
 Orders to subscribe for Shares received and accepted by or on behalf of the Administrator or the Company after the Dealing Deadline for the Sub-Fund will be processed at the offering price determined in respect of the next Dealing Day.
 It is the responsibility of the Distributor and financial intermediaries as appointed in accordance with the requirements of the Central Bank to ensure that orders placed through them are transmitted onwards to the Administrator on a timely basis.

-Payment should be made in the Class Currency by electronic transfer to the account specified in the Application Form.
+Payment should be made in the Class Currency by electronic transfer to the account specified in the Application Form so as to arrive no later than three Business Days following the relevant Dealing Day or such later time as the Directors may determine from time to time.
 No interest shall be payable on funds received by the Company in advance of the deadline set out herein for receipt of subscription monies.